 Find out how you can sell duty-free or duty-paid alcohol products through airlines, on ships, in export stores and in duty-free shops.

-If you want to sell duty-free or duty-paid alcohol to passengers travelling to other countries, you may need approval from HM Revenue and Customs (HMRC), and you will need to follow specific rules and procedures.
+If you want to sell duty-free or duty-paid alcohol to passengers travelling to other countries, you may need approval from HMRC, and you will need to follow specific rules and procedures.

-If you operate an airline or ship that travels between EU countries, and you want to sell excise goods - including alcohol - to passengers onboard for them to take away, you must apply to become a Registered Mobile Operator (RMO).
+If you operate an airline or ship that travels between the UK and EU countries, and you want to sell excise goods - including alcohol - to passengers onboard for them to take away, you must apply to become a Registered Mobile Operator (RMO).

-You don’t need to register as an RMO if you only supply stores for onboard consumption, although there are daily limits that apply to alcohol allowances for passengers and crew on board ship or aircraft.
+You do not need to register as an RMO if you only supply stores for onboard consumption, although there are daily limits that apply to alcohol allowances for passengers and crew on board ship or aircraft.

-If you want to sell duty-free excise goods to passengers about to travel to a destination outside the EU, you need to be approved by HMRC to operate an ‘export shop’.
+If you want to sell duty-free excise goods to passengers about to travel to a destination outside the UK and EU, you need to be approved by HMRC to operate an ‘export shop’.

-An export shop is an excise warehouse that can hold alcohol in duty suspension for sale to entitled passengers travelling to a destination outside the EU.
-An entitled passenger is a passenger holding a transport document for a destination outside the EU and is travelling to that destination from the airport where the export shop is situated.
+An export shop is an excise warehouse that can hold alcohol in duty suspension for sale to entitled passengers travelling to a destination outside the UK and EU.
+An entitled passenger is a passenger holding a transport document for a destination outside the UK and EU and is travelling to that destination from the airport where the export shop is situated.

 An export shop can only be sited at an HMRC-designated port or airport, and is usually located in the departure lounge after security controls.